EVERY TYPE OF INSPECTION TO COVER ALL OF YOUR INSPECTION NEEDS

 BUYERS HOME INSPECTION

-If you’re currently looking for a home on long island, or have found your dream home a home inspection should be a no-brainer.
+If you’re currently looking for a home in central North Carolina or have found your dream home a home inspection should be a no-brainer.
 Commonly referred to as Engineers report.
 Our reports go above and beyond association-standardized SOP (Standards of practice).

-It is estimated that up to 80% of all long island sales are contingent on the buyer’s inspection!
+It is estimated that up to 80% of all home sales are contingent on the buyer’s inspection!
 You’ll be hard-pressed to find any real estate-related expert who doesn’t adamantly suggest that you require an inspection prior to purchasing a home.

 SELLERS PRE-LISTING HOME INSPECTION